Ajahn Mun dark

 Venerable Ācariya Mun Būridatta Thera is one of the most revered forest masters of the 20th century.
 He is the root guru of both the Dhammayut and Ajahn Chah monasteries.
 He popularized the monastic practice of living under an umbrella in the forest and his relentless energy is fascinating and inspiring.
-Although I criticize this book and state that this book is far away from attainments and right view, I still find the “way of life” inspiring.
+Although I quote controversial words from the book written about him, I still find his “way of life” inspiring.
 It is also not proven 100% that these are really the words of Ajahn Mun.
+On the other hand, I don’t believe his biographer would lie or is lying.

-One day I tried to read the biographical book on this great forest master which some regard as the Thai Forest Bible, written by Venerable Ācariya Mahã Boowa Ñãṇasampanno, the heir and leader of the Dhammayut sect who passed away not so long ago.
+The biographical book on this great forest master is regarded as the Thai Forest Bible.
+It was written by Venerable Ācariya Mahã Boowa Ñãṇasampanno, the heir and leader of the Dhammayut sect who passed away not so long ago.
 He was a direct disciple of Ajahn Mun and publicly claimed to be fully enlightened.
-Below is a quote from Ajahn Mun which prevented me from finishing the book.
-If you know anything about Buddhism, brace yourself:
+If you didn’t believe him, he would say you were just someone who read books, and didn’t practice meditation.
+Below is a quote from Ajahn Mun:

 On the nights subsequent to Ãcariya Mun’s attainment of vimutti, a